 Staff shall consider AFC comments on the application scores and then identify the high, moderate, and low scoring applications within each category along with the target funding range available within each category.
 Applications with higher scores will generally be selected before applications with lower scores.
+The AFC will consider how many rounds have elapsed since an applicant last received an Attributable Funding award when differentiating similarly scored projects during the project selection process.
 Once the AFC reaches agreement upon a program of funding commitments to recommend, MORPC staff would then use this recommendation, the application schedules, and funding availability by SFY to develop a draft program of funding commitments.